MrJake222/riscv-ice40/README.md

 All tests initialize stack and jump to `main`.

 ### Dumping testbench code
-Provided `dump.sh` file uses `objdump` and various shell utils to produce testbench code which will force the program into ROM at tests' start.
+Provided `tbdump.sh` file uses `objdump` and various shell utils to produce testbench code which will force the program into ROM at tests' start.

 ### Dhrystone